digitalsamba/booking-system/docs/status.md

 5. Implement first version of basic analytics

 ## Recent Updates
+- Refactored backend routing using FastRoute (`nikic/fast-route`) for improved clarity and maintainability.
+- Created `config/routes.php` for centralized route definitions.
+- Simplified `router.php` to use the FastRoute dispatcher.
+- Adjusted several controller methods to accept route parameters from FastRoute.
+- Implemented initial backend infrastructure (Service, Controller, Routes) for Branding feature.
+- Updated frontend dependencies (Vue to ^3.4, Vite to ^5.3, Axios to ^1.9) to latest stable versions to leverage new features and address security vulnerabilities.
+  - *Note: A persistent but low-priority Vite deprecation warning ('CJS build of Vite's Node API is deprecated') remains after updates; dev server functionality is unaffected.*
 - Added confirmation dialogs for availability slot deletion
 - Improved error handling in API service
 - Enhanced profile page with Digital Samba integration